-Test yourself with the two free practice questions below taken from the BoardVitals Pediatric Board Review Question Bank.
+Test yourself with the two free practice test questions below taken from the BoardVitals Pediatric Board Review Question Bank.

 A previously healthy 3-year-old male presents to your primary care clinic with acute onset of generalized petechiae.
 He is otherwise well and review of symptoms is negative for weight loss, fatigue, recurrent fevers, and change in activity.
 On physical examination, the patient is a well-appearing toddler in no apparent distress with generalized petechiae.
 The remainder of his examination is normal.
 There is no history of a preceding viral illness.
 He does not take any medications.
 Family history of bleeding disorders is noncontributory.
 CBC is significant for severe thrombocytopenia with platelets of 12,000.
 WBC and hemoglobin are normal.
 Which of the following is the most likely diagnosis in this patient?

 C.) Wiskott-Aldrich syndrome